 Theories are foundations for furthering scientific knowledge and for putting the information gathered to practical use.
 Scientists use theories to develop inventions or find a cure for a disease.

-- What is a Law in Science?
+- University of Georgia: What is Science?